-BACKGROUND:
+BACKGROUND

-The UW's U-PASS program was established in 1991 by the Associated Students of the University of Washington (ASUW) and Graduate and Professional Student Senate (GPSS) in partnership with UW Transportation Services to provide an unlimited right to ride transit product to UW students at a significantly reduced price.
+The UW's U-PASS program was established in 1991 by ASUW and GPSS in partnership with UW Transportation Services to provide an unlimited right to ride transit product to UW students at a significantly reduced price.
 Additional bundled services to support students who walk and bike, carpool, or who mix their travel modes were included to create a deeply integrated multimodal travel option that mimicked the utility of a private automobile at a fraction of the cost.